Pandoa/FirebaseFeatures/docs/troubleshoting.md

 ### Application Crashes at Launch in Testflight

-Open your project's `Target.cs` and add the following code in the construtor:
+Open your project's `Target.cs` and add the following code in the constructor:

 ```cs
 // Your target.
 Already present in the file.